For a Good Time in Paris, Call St. Christopher’s Inns

 Hostel dorms always offer an atmosphere of camaraderie, but I found this to be especially so at St. Christopher’s Inns Canal.
 No one cared that I was significantly older than the average dorm occupant.
 The reaction was one of acceptance and “the more the merrier.”
 I met two young men in this particular dorm who were traveling around the world.
 When I asked one of them how he felt about sharing with someone my age he said, “It doesn’t make a bit of difference to me what age or sex my roommates are.
 The only time I’m uncomfortable is when people keep to themselves.”
 I agreed wholeheartedly.
 I have shared dorm rooms with 80-yearold women and families with young children and have made lifelong friends that began with a meeting in a hostel dorm.

 This spirit of conviviality is encouraged by St. Christopher’s Inns Canal.
 The hostel offers walking tours of the neighborhood made famous by the film Amélie, a street art tour, and a Paris introduction, all free of charge.
+It’s a good base if you want to do a walking tour of Paris by night.
 Their on-site Belushi’s Bar hosts Sunday night open mic, Mojito Mondays, and Wednesday Quiz Nights with a chance to win prizes like free stays in one of their 11 hostels around Europe.
 In the basement, Belushi’s Nightclub hosts up and coming bands from both the French and the International scene and serves drinks in French, English, German and Spanish.

 The St. Christopher’s website says, “A big part of backpacking is making new friends and we aim to help out with that, whenever we can!”
 They certainly do that with great success, but I’d like to point out that hostels are no longer just for backpackers.
 Though I still carry all my electronic equipment in a mid-size backpack that weighs about 25 pounds, I now use a 22″carry-on size roll-aboard suitcase for my clothes; I’m simply not able to carry everything on my back anymore.
 And I’m not alone.
 More and more I see suitcases replacing traditional backpacks, regardless of the age of the traveler.
 Additionally, like most hostels these days St. Christopher’s Inns offer private rooms with ensuite bathrooms, so it’s not necessary to sleep with strangers if that’s not your cup of tea.
 In a city where hotels usually command upwards of $200 per night, St. Christopher’s Inns Canal offers dorm bed for about $40 or a private double room for about $60, and provides a liberal dollop of free, fun entertainment as well.